 If anyone in the UK caught the recent plastic surgery live..anal bleaching?

-what is the world coming to when the colour of our tackle isn't good enough
+what is the world coming to when the colour of our tackle isn't good enough Sad

-Not having a go at you MI, just the state of us socially where it has come to this. |
+Not having a go at you MI, just the state of us socially where it has come to this.
+Confused

-_________________ Using.
-ADCE day & night |
+Using.
+ADCE day & night

-Tue May 10, 2005 4:01 am |
+Tue May 10, 2005 4:01 am Reply with quote

-with you there Eve!
+Laughing with you there Eve!

-I saw a programme on genital plastic surgery The huge amount of ------------ all over the internet is making women feel abnormal about their genitals now and they have to be pink and 'neat'.
+I saw a programme on genital plastic surgery Shock The huge amount of ------------ all over the internet is making women feel abnormal about their genitals now and they have to be pink and 'neat'.
 How sad.

 Maria Isabel, it isn't ugly, it is just different and you really do not want to start comparing yourself to ------------ actors, it just isn't healthy and if you start using lightening agents on your vaginal area, you really could make it look awful.